Databricks SDK for Go

 ctx := context.Background()

-err := w.Clusters.PermanentDelete(ctx, clusters.PermanentDeleteCluster{
+err := w.Clusters.PermanentDelete(ctx, compute.PermanentDeleteCluster{

 ClusterId: clusterId,